‘At a glance’ (details below)

 - repeated episodes.

 Treatment of Neck & Back Pain

-But not Chi Chi.
-His case, despite the severe pain, was suitable for home care and he made a full recovery.
+Despite Chi Chi’s severe pain, he was suitable for home care and made a full recovery.
 Only time will tell if his problem will come back, and we’ll be there if it does.

 The Elephant In The Room

 One last thing needs saying: most dogs with unexplained yelping are overweight.
 Regardless of the cause, quality of life almost always improves if owners can just be strong.
 Follow this link for positive, non-judgmental advice on weight loss in dogs.
 You won’t regret it!